-FWS Refuge Manager stated Volunteers from the Mainland are first required to spend 14 days in Hawaii, then proceed to Midway and spent another 14 days in quarantine.
-This is a false.
-Travels who first arrive in Hawaii, then transfer to an alternate destination are not required to spend 14 days in Hawaii.
-In addition, four Volunteers (with this same group) did travel from the Mainland, then flew to Midway.
-Per Midway Residents, those same Volunteers were not quarantined on Midway and gathered at group functions.
+The Refuge Manager stated Volunteers from the Mainland are first required to spend 14 days in Hawaii, then proceed to Midway and spent another 14 days in quarantine.
+This is totally false.
+Travelers who first arrive in Hawaii, then transfer to an alternate destination are not required to spend 14 days in Hawaii.
+In addition, four Volunteers (with this same group) did travel from the Mainland, then flew directly to Midway.
+Per Midway Residents, those same Volunteers were not quarantined on Midway and immediately gathered at large group functions, during Covid times.

-The Volunteer who was denied, was likely found to have an interest in Midway History – as confirmed via his social media postings.
+The Volunteer who was denied access, was likely found to have an interest in Midway’s Historic Preservation – as confirmed via his social media postings.

 Letter from USFWS refuge manager;